bauerjakob/DoorLock/README.md

 # DoorLock

-Simple example of a smart contract application to open and close a door
+Simple example of a smart contract application to open and close a door.